CliffCrerar/vscode-extension-installer/readme.md

 1. Create a gist like this one -> [github gist](https://gist.githubusercontent.com/CliffCrerar/a47b5153056820682bc3259795b94544/raw/88e07596c19f1073f4f822649dc6de33b1a6cd6e/vscode-bear-essentials.txt)

-3. (optional) add to the list by getting the `publisher.extension` extension unique identifier.
+3. Add to the list by getting the `publisher.extension` extension unique identifier.

 >This extension key appears next to the extension title of each extension.
 Here is a link[`VSCODE market place`](https://marketplace.visualstudio.com/vscode).)
 Alternatively look at the extensions tab in `VSCODE`.